1.4 Youth policy decision-making

 The following agencies also play an important role in the implementation of youth policy goals

 The Norwegian Directorate for Education and Training is the executive agency for the Ministry of Education and Research and is responsible for the development of primary and secondary education.
-In The Directorate has the overall responsibility for supervising education and governance of the education sector, as well as the implementation of Acts of Parliament and regulations.
+In The Directorate has the overall responsibility for supervising education and governance of the education sector.

 The Norwegian Integration and Diversity Directorate implements the government’s integration policies.
 The directorate is tasked with strengthening the municipalities, sector authorities, and other collaborative partners’ competence in the field of integration and diversity.